Akwardd/EclipseSelfBot/read me.txt

 ### Running
 ```

-# Go to the SynSelfBot folder with:
+# Go to the EclipseSelfBot folder with:
 cd path/to/SynSelfBot
 # Start the bot up with:
 yarn start